 I received my first Harry Potter novel, from my mother, on my 1st birthday.
 If that isn’t an indication as to how hardcore of a fan I am, I don’t know what is.
 (Although, to be fair, I only began reading the series when I was 11.)

 Admittedly, I wasn’t old enough to experience the hype in its prime, attend midnight release parties or, pre-book tickets to see the films the day they were released, but Harry Potter has been part of my life since I was young.
 So, when I heard about The Cursed Child I found myself excited and yet…terrified at the idea.

-Through the series I fell in love with these characters more and more; found myself clinging to the last page, merely wishing that these stories weren’t just stories after all.
+Through the 7 book series I fell in love with these characters more and more; found myself clinging to the last page, merely wishing that they were more than just stories.
 And at the end of the series when we were granted a look into the future I found myself content with what I saw, happy even, that I could see Ginny, Harry, Hermione, Ron and even Draco with children, happy that I knew what happened to Hagrid, Neville and Teddy.

-I binge read all seven of the novels written by J.K.Rowling when I was 10, just three years after the last books release, and through them I was introduced to a world of literature (and magic).
+I binge read all seven of the novels written by J.K.Rowling when I was 11, just four years after the last books release, and through them I was introduced to a world of literature (and magic).
 And although cliché, I will always be grateful to these novels because: